qCella

 Pre Seed Round in 2015

-Ava is a company that focuses on enhancing women's health by providing tools for understanding their reproductive cycles and overall well-being.
-It offers a wearable medical device that includes a sensor bracelet paired with a mobile application and advanced backend technology.
-This system utilizes self-learning algorithms to monitor hormonal changes, accurately track ovulation, and identify potential health issues.
-By delivering reliable data related to fertility, pregnancy, and menopause, Ava empowers women to make informed decisions about their health and maximize their physical and emotional potential.
+Ava is a company that develops wearable medical devices aimed at enhancing women's understanding of their fertility and menstrual health.
+Its flagship product is a sensor bracelet that works in conjunction with a mobile app and advanced backend technology.
+The device utilizes self-learning algorithms to monitor hormonal changes, providing accurate ovulation tracking and health screenings.
+By delivering reliable data on fertility, pregnancy, and menopause, Ava empowers women to make informed decisions regarding their health and wellbeing.
+The company is committed to equipping women with the tools necessary to maximize their physical and emotional potential, fostering greater control over their health journeys.

 Ceveeo develops a wearable device that tracks and analyzes every step, movement, and different health indicators of animals especially dogs.
 This device comes with a sophisticated sensor and the accompanying app.

-Ava is a company that focuses on enhancing women's health by providing tools for understanding their reproductive cycles and overall well-being.
-It offers a wearable medical device that includes a sensor bracelet paired with a mobile application and advanced backend technology.
-This system utilizes self-learning algorithms to monitor hormonal changes, accurately track ovulation, and identify potential health issues.
-By delivering reliable data related to fertility, pregnancy, and menopause, Ava empowers women to make informed decisions about their health and maximize their physical and emotional potential.
+Ava is a company that develops wearable medical devices aimed at enhancing women's understanding of their fertility and menstrual health.
+Its flagship product is a sensor bracelet that works in conjunction with a mobile app and advanced backend technology.
+The device utilizes self-learning algorithms to monitor hormonal changes, providing accurate ovulation tracking and health screenings.
+By delivering reliable data on fertility, pregnancy, and menopause, Ava empowers women to make informed decisions regarding their health and wellbeing.
+The company is committed to equipping women with the tools necessary to maximize their physical and emotional potential, fostering greater control over their health journeys.

 Sensiwall is a company in creation which develops interactive and intelligent training devices for ball sports.